Spidees/MoE-Bot/README.md

 ## Setup

 ### Configure the .env File
 Create a .env file in the root of the project directory and configure it with the required environment variables.
 Example file is in project directory with name env_example .

-Channels and their friendly names you can find in chat logs MatrixServerTool\chat_logs, gid":"f5161ce4932000
+Channels and their friendly names you can find in chat logs directory MatrixServerTool\chat_logs, and find example gid":"f5161ce4932000

 ### Install the external dependencies
-To install the external dependencies, run the following command in cmd: pip install python-dotenv requests mysql-connector-python
+To install the external dependencies, run the following command in cmd:

+pip install python-dotenv requests mysql-connector-python

 ### Running the Script
 Once everything is configured, you can run the script by executing command in cmd: python reward.py